 C. From Other Sources (65300–65399)

-Monies derived from other than state or federal sources and given without restrictions to counties, cities, towns, schools districts, etc. to be used by the recipient entities as they deem appropriate.
+Monies derived from other than state or federal sources and given without restrictions to counties, cities, towns, school districts, etc. to be used by the recipient entities as they deem appropriate.
 This is accomplished pursuant to state policies and paid as an agent for the donor.

 X. Grants (66000–66999)

-A donation, contribution, or distribution provided to a variety of recipient entities to be utilized by them for a specified purpose, as stipulated in the grant agreement.
+A donation, contribution, or distribution provided to a variety of recipient entities to be utilized for a specified purpose, as stipulated in the grant agreement.
 The funding for the grant expense may be derived from various sources.
-Some grant agreements may be referred to as contracts and some contracts may be, in substance, grant agreements.
+Some grant agreements may be referred to as contracts, and some contracts may be, in substance, grant agreements.
 State agencies should pay particular attention to the substance of the transaction rather than the label applied to any agreement underlying the expense.
 If the arrangement is determined to be for contracted services, then the expense should be coded to Other services (62100–62199).
 A grant agreement usually contains certain characteristics (as stipulated by the grantor) as follows:

 Qualifying characteristics of recipients: The grant agreement may stipulate the characteristics of both primary and secondary recipients or only one of these.
 For example, a grant agreement may specify that a non-governmental entity meets certain characteristics, but when the grant funding is used to benefit individuals that are served by the non-governmental entity, the grant agreement may not specify the characteristics of the individuals.
 On the other hand, the grant agreement may specify the characteristics of both the non-governmental entity and the individuals that are served by the non-governmental entity.
 Or the grant agreement may only specify the characteristics of the individuals.
 The important factor is that the State has some control over the characteristics of the grant recipients.